-1 (1) the Agency shall select projects on a 2 first-come, first-serve basis, however the Agency 3 may suggest additional methods to prioritize 4 projects that are submitted at the same time; 5 (2) projects shall have subscriptions of 25 kW 6 or less for at least 50% of the facility's 7 nameplate capacity and the Agency shall price the 8 renewable energy credits with that as a factor; 9 (3) projects shall not be colocated with one 10 or more other community renewable generation 11 projects, as defined in the Agency's first revised 12 long-term renewable resources procurement plan 13 approved by the Commission on February 18, 2020, 14 such that the aggregate nameplate capacity exceeds 15 5,000 kilowatts; and 16 (4) projects greater than 2 MW may not apply 17 until after the approval of the Agency's revised 18 Long-Term Renewable Resources Procurement Plan 19 after the effective date of this amendatory Act of 20 the 102nd General Assembly.
-21 (iv) At least 15% from distributed renewable 22 generation devices or photovoltaic community renewable 23 generation projects installed on at public school land 24 schools.
-The Agency may create subcategories within 25 this category to account for the differences between project size or location.
-Projects located within justice communities environmental or within Organizational Units that fall within Tier 1 or Tier 2 shall be given priority.
-Each of the Agency's periodic updates to its long-term renewable resources procurement plan to incorporate the procurement described in this subparagraph (iv) shall also include the proposed quantities or blocks, pricing, and contract terms applicable to the procurement as indicated herein.
-In each such update and procurement, the Agency shall set the renewable energy credit price and establish payment terms for the renewable energy credits procured pursuant to this subparagraph (iv) that make it feasible and affordable for public schools to install photovoltaic distributed renewable energy devices on their premises, including, but not limited to, those public schools subject to the prioritization provisions of this subparagraph.
+- (3) projects shall not be colocated with one or more other community renewable generation projects, as defined in the Agency's first revised long-term renewable resources procurement plan approved by the Commission on February 18, 2020, such that the aggregate nameplate capacity exceeds 5,000 kilowatts; and - (4) projects greater than 2 MW may not apply until after the approval of the Agency's revised Long-Term Renewable Resources Procurement Plan after the effective date of this amendatory Act of the 102nd General Assembly. - At least 15% from distributed renewable generation devices or photovoltaic community renewable generation projects installed on at public school land schools.
+The Agency may create subcategories within this category to account for the differences between project size or location.
+Projects located within environmental justice communities or within Organizational Units that fall within Tier 1 or Tier 2 shall be given priority.
+Each of the Agency's periodic updates to its long-term renewable resources incorporate the procurement procurement plan to described in this subparagraph (iv) shall also include the proposed quantities or blocks, pricing, contract terms applicable to the procurement as indicated herein.
+In each such update and procurement, the Agency shall set the renewable energy credit price and establish payment terms for the renewable energy credits procured pursuant to this subparagraph (iv) that make it feasible and affordable for public schools to install photovoltaic distributed renewable energy devices on their premises, including, but not limited to, those public schools subject to prioritization provisions of this subparagraph.
 For the purposes of this item (iv):